 The key to your SEO success is not a tool, it's not a growth hack - it's your strategy.
 Here we'll outline our proven 4-step framework for building an effective SEO strategy.Download the guide

-That means that over 9/10 pages on your site will not get any traffic from Google.
+91% of pages do not get any traffic from Google.

 That generic approach may have worked in 2005, but it doesn't work today.
 And it certainly won't work in the future.

-While you duke it out over who can blog the fastest, massive players in their industry with huge content teams dominate by creating content at scale.
+While you duke it out over who can blog the fastest, massive players in the industry with huge content teams dominate by creating content at scale.

 Strategy is a coordinated set of decisions designed to win.

 SEO is a zero sum game.
-For you to appear on page one of Google means someone needs to be bumped down to page two.
-Going into SEO doing a mishmash of tactics is a wonderful way to participate, but making it to page one requires winning.
+For you to appear on page one of Google, someone else needs to be bumped down to page two.

-Each principle will require thought, creativity, and is best served when you can chat through it with your team (or a patient spouse or friend).
+Each principle will require thought, creativity, and is best served when you can talk through it with your team, a patient spouse or friend, or a coach.

 These are the four elements of an effective SEO strategy.